romainl/ctags-patterns-for-javascript/README.md

 ## Reminders

 These patterns are only usable with Exuberant Ctags.
 Universal Ctags is *not* currently supported.

 Note about disabling the default "kinds".

-The option `--javascript-kinds=-c-f-m-p-v` in [.ctags](.ctags) will disable the kinds: `c,f,m,p,v` for javascript files.
+The option `--javascript-kinds=-c-f-m-p-v` in [.ctags](.ctags) will disable the default kinds, `c` (classes), `f` (functions), `m` (methods), `p` (properties), and `v` (global variables), for javascript files.

 This means your ctags program's builtin regex patterns or any user defined patterns registered against these kinds will no longer function and the patterns defined in [.ctags](.ctags) will be the only patterns active for the javascript language.

 This is done to have a single source of patterns and avoid duplicated tags.

 ## Try